Hillary Clinton has been cleared for a second time by the FBI over her use of a private email server while secretary of state. What's it all about?

 So why is this a controversy?

-This has become a big deal - prompting Mrs Clinton's hastily assembled news conference and reports that she is accelerating the launch of her presidential campaign - in large part because Mrs Clinton is asking the US public to trust that she is complying with both the "letter and the spirit of the rules", in the words of her spokesperson, Nick Merrill.
+This became a big deal in large part because Mrs Clinton is asking the US public to trust that she is complying with both the "letter and the spirit of the rules", in the words of her spokesperson, Nick Merrill.

 The New York Times story was prompted by information provided to the paper by the congressional Benghazi committee, and conservative critics allege that there is no way to prove that she is being forthcoming in providing their investigation with all the relevant material.